fynv/ScoreDraft/docs/intro_eng.md

 #### pedal

 Staff property for an instrumental track, telling the movement of the sustaining pedal.
-The value should be written using arbitary percussion notes.
+The value should be written using arbitrary percussion notes.
 Rests are supported.

 #### sweep